mohamadhasansalmaaniyaan72/Exchange/README.md

 To make a purchase, enter this invitation code: 1000000001

-It has been operating independently and as a startup.
+This project is operating independently in the form of a startup.

 Recommended System: Windows 8.1 or higher